vamsi-n/AboutMe/AboutMe.md

 ```
 ● Swoop is a next-gen platform,acquired as a startup, for providing roadside assistance to Insurance
   and OEM clients by matching Service Providers to customer requests
 ● Increased promoter scores ( **NPS** ) by 8–12% per client and reduced agent intervention by 15% ( **Effort
   per Job** )
 ● Client API integrations with iOS, Android, and Alexa-enabled devices
-● Profile Search by Policy/VIN and Claim Creation API integrations to locate Coverage and create
-claims into client end points for Job intake
+● Profile Search and Claim Creation API integrations to locate coverage and create claims into client systems for Job intake
 ● Successfully delivered a number of clients with GraphQL API integrations to their mobile apps
 ● From kickoff, lead to advise on CX design, security, and Backend architectures, drive schedules, and
   guide through implementation
-● Independently research and resolve unique client blockers using data analytics to make informed
+● Independently research and resolve unique client blockers using data analytics to make informed decisions
-decisions
 ● Serve as a technical liaison for cross-functional teams, supporting Engineering, QA, Management, Client
   Success, Marketing,  Training, and Documentation teams
 ● Communicate project plans, timelines, deliverables, and progress to stakeholders and leadership
 ● Provide technical guidance and support to client development teams
 ```